omonimus1/super-computer-vision/NOTES.md

 In this algorithm, we cut all the edges until we don't have any more subgraphs.
 This will mean that each pixel of the image will be connected to one object.

+For review: The differnt image segmnetations algorithms are contour detection, superpixel, watershed and normalized graph cut.

+## Integrate Machine Learning with Computer Vision

+Openly available datasets for image recognitons machine learning training are CIFAR and IMAGENET for image classification.

+Our Machine Learning image detections must be able to recognize an object in the image, does not matter orentation and size of the image.
+This will make our detection system  **robust**.

+Image translation though random cropping: we detect the same object but situated in different position X,Y of different images.
+Image rotation and scaling: while our algorithm is learning we provides also images rotated with random angles.

+## Scikit-learn(sklearn)

+Library that provides APIs for many machine learning algorithm used in computer vision.  ```pip3 install sklearn```

+## Application of Machine Learning for computer vision

+* HandWriting recognition
+* Image detection and classification
+* Scene labeling: given an image the comuter tries to label the image: for example, F1 Player driving a car in a street.
+* Self-driving cars

+## Logistic regression

+IS a technique that finds relationship between a set of independds variables and a dependent variable.
+The mathematiucs behind logistic regression involves probability.
+Given a data point we calculate the probability of that data point beloging to a particular label.

+## Support Vector Machines

+It si a widely used supervised machine learning algorithm that support vector machines. in SVMs we try to find hyperplanes that divide the given data into regions, with each region representing a particular label, so it can be tought as supervised learning algorithm for classification.

+## Image classification Using Neural Network -- 143